 DO NOT attempt to start or operate this machine until you have read and are thoroughly familiar with this Operator's Manual.
 Read it now before beginning.
+All operators and mechanics must be trained before operating this machine!

 Supervised Driver's Training